SciFracX/FractionalDiffEq.jl/docs/src/system_of_FDE.md

 ![Chua_short_memory](./assets/chua_short_memory.png)

 While in the reference[^1], using FOTF toolbox costs 228.5s to solve the problem, in FractionalDiffEq.jl, the computing time is only almost 80s.

+!!! info
+    The cost time doesn't use any multi-threading or parallel computing speedup.
+    ```julia-repl
+    julia> Threads.nthreads()
+    1
+    ```
+    So I think the performance would be more impressive by using multi-threading and paralell computing.

 [^1]: 分数阶微积分学与分数阶控制 薛定宇 ISBN:9787030543981 Page 208